 How I Survived My First 90 Days as General Counsel

-When I started as General Counsel at a rapid scale tech company in August 2021, Ireland had just five homegrown unicorns.
-I knew immediately that the traditional approach to in-house legal wouldn't work in this environment.
+When I started as General Counsel at a rapid scale tech company four years ago, Ireland was on its fifth homegrown unicorn, the business was scaling fast in the US and I knew immediately that the traditional approach to in-house legal practice wouldn't work in this environment.

 Rapid-scale tech companies need fast turnaround times and legal functions that support business growth first.